OPM/ResInsight/docs/RftPlot.md

 ![]({{site.baseurl}}/images/RftPlot.png)

 An RFT (_Repeated Formation Tester_) plot is a special well plot for comparing observed formation pressure and simulated formation pressure.
-The curves are plotted as pressure against true vertical depth (TVD).
+The curves are plotted as pressure against true vertical depth (TVD) or measured depth (MD).
 Simulated pressure data is retrieved directly from the grid model or from the corresponding (\*.rft) files, while observed pressure data are loaded from well log files (\*.las).

 ## Create New RFT Plot